Homemade Uncrustables Recipe

 - Jelly

-- Bread (You'll want sliced bread not a whole loaf)
+- Bread (You’ll want soft sliced bread)

 - Decruster Sandwich Sealer Tool

-Slather some peanut butter in the center of the bread (not too close to the edges since you'll lose them – I like to put peanut butter on both sides of the bread so it keeps the sandwiches from getting soggy.)
+TIP: I like to put peanut butter on both sides of the bread so it keeps the sandwiches from getting soggy.
+Also it makes them more filling for hungry kiddos.

-Plop some jelly on each piece of bread and spread it out.
-(The photo shows too much jelly, I ended up using a little less on each sandwich but was in a hurry taking the pictures!).
-If your family doesn't like nut butters you could also just make these as jelly sandwiches!
+I ended up using a little less on each sandwich.
+If your family doesn’t like nut butters you could also just make these as jelly sandwiches!

-Then use the your de-cruster to remove the crusts from your homemade uncrustables.
 Be sure to press down on the outsides only of the de-cruster so you get a nice seal on the sandwich.
+If the toppings are oozing out the sides (like my first attempt above) you won’t get a picture perfect seal but they’ll still be okay.

-Next, wrap your sandwiches in plastic bags, foil, or saran wrap, and place in larger freezer bag.
-Be sure to label which type of sandwich you've made if you have picky Peanut Butter & Jelly eaters like I do.
+Wrap your sandwiches in plastic bags, foil, or saran wrap, and place in larger freezer bag.
+Be sure to label which type of sandwich you’ve made if you have picky Peanut Butter & Jelly eaters like I do.
+You can flash freeze on a baking sheet if you’d like, but it’s not 100% necessary.

 I have a crunchy-peanut-butter-and-jelly-eater, creamy-peanut-butter-only-eater, and creamy-peanut-butter-and-jelly-eater at home, so I love that I can make all of them at once this way!